luketurnerdev/hive-express/README.md

 1. What are the most important aspects of quality software?
 *List discuss and demonstrate 6 software quality characteristics.*

 First of all, we can define quality software (from now on, QS) as “reasonably bug or defect free, delivered on time and within budget, meets requirements and/or expectations, and is maintainable”, according to [Try QA](http://tryqa.com/).

 We can break definition of QS depending on which one of the three involved stakeholders we take into account: development team, sponsors or end users.
 Therefore, we can identify three aspects of QS, which will be explained in the following paragraphs.

-On one hand, we get the functional quality.
+On one hand, we get the **functional quality**.
 As [David Chappell](http://www.davidchappell.com/writing/white_papers/The_Three_Aspects_of_Software_Quality_v1.0-Chappell.pdf) says, it can relate to:

 * Meeting the specified requirements.
 * Creating software that has few defects.
 * Good enough performance.
 * Ease of learning and ease of use.

-Another aspect of QS is structural quality.
+Another aspect of QS is **structural quality**.
 It refers to the way the code is structured, and the properties of this kind of quality are:

 * Code testability (easy-to-test code).
 * Code maintainability (easy-to-change-without-introducing-bugs code).